connectedbits/process_pilot/docs/execution.md

 ## Async Automated (Service, Script, and BusinessRule) Tasks

 The Processable runtime will run automated tasks synchronously when the step is executed.
 This behavior can be bypassed causing the automated task to go directly to `waiting`.
-Note: the runtime will expect the task to be run by the Rails app and invoked with the result when complete.
+Note: the runtime will expect the task to be run manually and invoked with the result when complete.

 ```ruby
 # This flag will make all services asynchronous